 Sisulu is rearrested on 11 July when police raid an ANC safe house in Rivonia, a suburb on the northern outskirts Johannesburg, and discover arms and equipment.

 In the aftermath, Sisulu, Mandela and other leaders of the ANC and Umkhonto are placed on trial for sabotage and for plotting to overthrow the government by violence.
 Sisulu is called as the main witness for the defence.
 The so-called Rivonia Trial receives considerable international attention.

 The defendants face the death penalty.
 They plead not guilty, arguing that the government is responsible because it forced them into their actions.

 Meanwhile, the government acts to crush any further resistance to apartheid, introducing the General Law Amendment Act.
 The act allows police to detain suspects for 90 days without charge or access to legal advice.
 Suspects can then be rearrested and detained for a further 90 days.

 1964 - On 11 June eight of the Rivonia accused, including Sisulu and Mandela, are convicted.
 All eight are sentenced to life imprisonment and sent to Robben Island Prison, a former leper colony 7 km off the coast from Cape Town.

-The prisoners are kept in tiny cells measuring about two square metres and with only one small barred window.
+The prisoners are kept in tiny cells measuring about two square metres.
 They sleep on the floor on straw mats and have to use a bucket for a toilet.
-By day they work the island's lime quarry where, because of the light and dust, most suffer from "snow blindness."
+The cells have only one small barred window.
+By day they work the island's lime quarry where, because of the light and dust, most suffer from "snow blindness".

 The Robben Island inmates become a focus of world attention and a symbol for the struggle of black South Africans.
 However, despite growing international criticism of the apartheid regime, foreign investment continues to pour into the country and immigration rises.